-Ergonomics means finding ways to work easier and just as productive.
+Ergonomics means finding ways to work easier and just as productively.
 The goal of the science of ergonomics is to find the best fit between the worker and job conditions.
-Ergonomics tries to come up with solutions to make sure workers stay safe, comfortable, and productive.
+Ergonomics tries to devise solutions to ensure workers stay safe, comfortable, and productive.

 Ergonomics also means working smarter, not harder.
 It looks at the following risk factor categories to see how the job can best fit the worker:

 - Risk factors inherent in the task.
-Work procedures, equipment, workstation design may introduce risk factors
+Work procedures, equipment, and workstation design may introduce risk factors.

 - Risk factors inherent in the environment.
 Physical and psychosocial “climate” may introduce risk factors.

-In a recent survey, 40 percent of construction workers said: “working hurt” is a major problem.
-Working hurt reduces productivity, but continuing to work hurt can result in disabling injuries that end a career.
+In a recent survey, 40 percent of construction workers said: “working hurt” is a significant problem.
+Working hard reduces productivity, but continuing to work hard can result in disabling injuries that end a career.
 Many laborers retire by age 55 because they just can’t do the work anymore.
 Many can’t enjoy their retirement because of their disabilities.

 Risk Factors Inherent in the Worker

 Each worker’s ability to respond to the external demands of a task is different and unique.
-Studies show that stereotyping or making general assumptions about an employee’s ability based on any one of the factors listed below is not correct.
-The studies described below emphasize the fact that you can’t group workers into broad categories.
-Everyone is unique and work needs to be designed to match each employee’s unique abilities.
+Studies show that stereotyping or general assumptions about an employee’s ability based on any of the factors listed below is incorrect.
+The studies below emphasize that you can’t group workers into broad categories.
+Everyone is unique, and work needs to be designed to match each employee’s unique abilities.
 The only way to really know what employees can do is to interview and evaluate them based on the inherent factors listed below:

-Age: The prevalence of ergonomics injuries increases as people enter their working years.
-By the age of 35, most people have had their first episode of back pain.
+The prevalence of ergonomics injuries increases as people enter their working years.
+By age 35, most people have had their first episode of back pain.
 Once in their working years, the prevalence is relatively consistent.
-Musculoskeletal impairments are among the most prevalent and symptomatic health problems of middle and old age.
+Musculoskeletal impairments are among middle and old age’s most prevalent and symptomatic health problems.

-Physical activity: Physical activity may cause injury.
+Physical activity may cause injury.
 However, the lack of physical activity may increase susceptibility to injury.
-We can define “fitness” as combinations of strength, endurance, flexibility, musculoskeletal timing, and coordination.
+We can define “fitness” as strength, endurance, flexibility, musculoskeletal timing, and coordination combinations.
 There is clear evidence that stretching exercises do have a positive effect on the reduction of MSDs.

-Anthropometry: Designing for only the “average” person causes problems for everyone else.
-Anthropometry is the science of studying the difference in body size and proportions by measuring various body characteristics, including weight, physical range of mobility, and body dimensions.
+Designing for only the “average” person causes problems for everyone else.
+Anthropometry studies the difference in body size and proportions by measuring various body characteristics, including weight, physical range of mobility, and body dimensions.
 This information is then used by designers to engineer tools, equipment, furniture, and workstations for maximum efficiency for each individual worker.

 Risk Factors Inherent in the Task

-In large measure, work processes are determined by the factors below:
+In considerable measure, work processes are determined by the factors below:

-Force: Forcefulness is the amount of physical effort required by the person to do a task and/or maintain control of tools and equipment.
+Forcefulness is the physical effort required by the person to do a task and/or maintain control of tools and equipment.
 Examples of work activities that exert force on the body include any job that requires: lifting, lowering, pushing, pulling, pinching, pounding, hitting, and jumping.

-Vibration: The duration of exposure to vibration plays a large role in the effects of vibration forces.
-There are two basic types of vibration that can result in MSDs:
+The duration of exposure to vibration plays a significant role in the effects of vibration forces.
+Two basic types of vibration can result in MSDs: